Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 </li>
 <li value="3">
 Using the first event in the input block, the APZCTreeManager does a hit-test to see which APZC it hits.
+This hit-test uses the event regions populated on the layers, which may be larger than the true hit area of the layer.
 If no APZC is hit, the events are discarded and we jump to step 6.
-Otherwise, the input block is tagged with the APZC and put into a global APZ input queue.
+Otherwise, the input block is tagged with the hit APZC as a tentative target and put into a global APZ input queue.
 </li>
 <li value="4">
  <ol>
   <li value="i">
-   If the input events are not touch events, or if the APZC is for content without touch listeners, any available events in the input block are processed.
+   If the input events landed outside the dispatch-to-content event region for the layer, any available events in the input block are processed.
    These may trigger behaviours like scrolling or tap gestures.
   </li>
   <li value="ii">
-   If the input events are touch events and the APZC is for content with touch listeners, the events are left in the queue and a 300ms timeout is initiated.
+   If the input events landed inside the dispatch-to-content event region for the layer, the events are left in the queue and a 300ms timeout is initiated.
-   If the timeout expires before step 9 is completed, the APZ assumes the input block was not cancelled and processes them as part of step 10.
+   If the timeout expires before step 9 is completed, the APZ assumes the input block was not cancelled and the tentative target is correct, and processes them as part of step 10.
   </li>
  </ol>
 </li>